dfdx/flatparser/README.md

 **IRR.BY / IRR.TUT.BY**

-Both - sale and rent of appartements in Minsk.
+Both sale and rent of appartements in Minsk.

 **RENT-AND-SALE.RU**

 Only rent for Moscow.

+**BN.RU**

+Long-term rent for Saint Petersburg

 ## License